BM-K/Response-Aware-Candidate-Retrieval/README.md

 ```

 ## Inference
-Note that the comparisons of (query, prospective response) with all (candidate question, candidate answer) ∈ Database(DB) could take a very long time since DB is usually extremely large.
+Note that the comparisons of (query, prospective response) with all (candidate question, candidate answer) ∈ DB could take a very long time since DB is usually extremely large.
 Therefore, FAISS [(Jonhonson et al., 2017)](https://arxiv.org/abs/1702.08734) is adopted for the speedup of this comparison process.
 ```
 cd inference
 bash run_eval.sh